cvan/phantomHAR/README.md

 ## Installation

+If you'd like easier CLI invocation, you can install PhantomHAR globally:

+    npm install -g phantomhar

-To install the Node dependencies:
+Or clone the repo locally and install the Node dependencies:

+    git clone git@github.com:cvan/phantomHAR.git
     npm install

 ## Tests